Hello friends! in this article, we will explain the block diagram of a computer and its various components.

 CPU – Central Processing Unit

 Now the CPU comprises of two units, namely – ALU (Arithmetic Logic Unit) and CU (Control Unit).
-Both of these units work in sync so that the CPU processes the data as a whole.
-Let us see what particular tasks are assigned to both units.
+Both of these units work in sync.
+The CPU processes the data as a whole.

 ALU – Arithmetic Logic Unit

-- The unit is also responsible for performing logical operations like, AND, OR, Equal to, Less than, etc. In addition to this it conducts merging, sorting, and selection of the given data.
+- The unit is also responsible for performing logical operations like AND, OR, Equal to, Less than, etc. In addition to this it conducts merging, sorting, and selection of the given data.

 CU – Control Unit

-These control signals help in prioritizing and scheduling the activities that are being performed by the computer.
+These control signals help in prioritizing and scheduling activities.
 Thus, the control unit coordinates the tasks inside the computer in sync with the input and output units.

 The memory unit works in sync with the CPU.
-This helps in faster accessing and processing of the data, thus makes tasks easier and faster.
-There are two types of computer memory-
+This helps in faster accessing and processing of the data.
+Thus, making tasks easier and quicker.

 There is nothing to be amazed by what the output unit is used for.
 All the information sent to the computer once processed is received by the user through the output unit.
-Devices like printers, monitors, projector, etc. all come under the output unit.
+Devices like printers, monitors, projectors, etc. all come under the output unit.